gnosis/dappcon-website/src/pages/index-page.md

   [Submit](https://gnosis1.typeform.com/to/ZLw5in) your Dapp to be part of DappCon
 dappsTextRC: >-
-  Apply with your dapp’s conference use case, and get it directly in the hands of 700+ participants!
+  Apply with your dapp’s use case, and get it directly in the hands of 700+ participants!
 stats:
   firstStat:
     description: attendees